nasa/astrobee/localization/sparse_mapping/build_map.md

 (without checking in your changes).

-More details on these and other environmental variables can be found in the \subpage astrobee configuration documentation.
+More details on these and other environmental variables can be found in the \ref astrobee configuration documentation.

 ## Reduce the number of images